ailiis/conclusions/README.md

 - &#x2753; suffix `:explanation_sentence`:
   If a sentence gives more information to the topic of a a nearby sentence, like details, definitions or background informations.
   If a sentence is assigned this suffix, it is very likely that the code is the same as the sentence it gives extra information for.
   This suffix is more a coding helper than relevant for the later analysis.
-It does not need to be coded for every occurence.
+It does not need to be coded for every occurence and all the time.

 ### 2.9 Extra codes